monitorjbl/json-view/README.md

 The typically suggested pattern suggests using the `@JsonIgnore` annotation on the field.
 However, this effectively makes this field permanently ignored everywhere in your app.
 What if you want only don't want to show this field when dealing with a single instance rather than a `List`?

-Using `JsonResult` allows you to filter this field out quickly and easily in your controller methods:
+Using `JsonView` allows you to filter this field out quickly and easily in your controller methods:

 ```java
 import static com.monitorjbl.json.Match.match;